Ulysses S. Grant III: Later life and death

 After the death of his wife, General Grant remained at his home on the outskirts of Clinton, New York near Hamilton College.

 In 1961, Grant received an honorary LL.D. degree from Hamilton College.

-Grant died August 29, 1968, in Clinton, New York and was buried at the Hamilton College Cemetery near his father-in-law.
+Grant died August 29, 1968, in Clinton, New York.
+He was buried in Hamilton College Cemetery in the same town.

-His cousin was Ulysses S. Grant IV, the son of Ulysses S. Grant, Jr.
+His cousin was Ulysses S. Grant IV, who was the son of Ulysses S. Grant, Jr.